 10.2 General requirements

-- a.
-Design with heat sink shall be recorded as a Review Item in the PCB definition dossier. - b.
-Heat sinks shall be electrically connected in conformance with the requirement 13.5a.
+a.
+Design with heat sink or inserts shall be recorded as a Review Item in the PCB definition dossier.

+b.
+Metallic heat sinks or inserts shall be electrically connected in conformance with the requirement 13.5a.